-2.22 Adopted Core Strategy Policy H07 requires that developments optimise the density of sites in a manner that protects or enhances the character of the area and says that the Council will aim to achieve a density of not less than 40 dwellings per hectare in the Principal and Secondary settlements (excluding Hoveton) and not less than 30 dwellings per hectare in Service Villages.
+- 2.20 Adopted Core Strategy Policy H07 requires that developments optimise the density of sites in a manner that protects or enhances the character of the area and says that the Council will aim to achieve a density of not less than 40 dwellings per hectare in the Principal and Secondary settlements (excluding Hoveton) and not less than 30 dwellings per hectare in Service Villages.

-2.23 The North Norfolk Design Guide sets out the guidance as to minimum densities both in terms of location and in terms of scale of development.
+- 2.21 The North Norfolk Design Guide sets out the guidance as to minimum densities both in terms of location and in terms of scale of development.
 A summary of this is set out as follows:

-Urban3 Centre : 30-50dph
+- Urban3 Centre : 30-50dph

-Urban Fringe: 20-40dph
+- Urban Fringe: 20-40dph

-Village4 Centre: 15-35dph
+- Village4 Centre: 15-35dph

-Village Fringe: 10-30dph
+- Village Fringe: 10-30dph

-2.24 In terms of conformity with the spatial strategy of the Local Plan, the term 'urban' relates to Large and Small Growth Towns and 'village' refers to Service Villages and Infill Villages.
+- 2.22 In terms of conformity with the spatial strategy of the Local Plan, the term 'urban' relates to Large and Small Growth Towns and 'village' refers to Service Villages and Infill Villages.
 Further detail can be found in the North Norfolk Design Guide.

-Density of development by location 2020/21
+Density of development by location 2021/22

 Settlement Density Required (dwellings/ha) Number Permissions Number of Dwellings Average Density (Dwellings/ ha) No. of dwellings which met density requirement % of dwellings which met density requirement

-Principal 40 or more 1 950 49 950 100%
+Principal 40 or more 3 198 31 36 18%

-Secondary Settlement 30 or more 0 6 n/a 0 0%
+Secondary Settlement 30 or more 0 6 n/a 0 n/a

-Service Villages 30 or more 2 45 29 5 11%
+Service Villages 30 or more 2 21 16 0 0%

 Coastal Villages 30 or more 0 0 n/a n/a n/a

 Elsewhere 30 or more 0 0 n/a n/a n/a

-Table 2.19a Density by settlement type 2020/21 (Source: North Norfolk District Council, 2021)
+Table 2.19a Density by settlement type 2020/22 (Source: North Norfolk District Council, 2022)